JetBrains/kotlin/kotlin-native/NEW_MM.md

 ```
 kotlin.IllegalStateException: Failed to find HttpClientEngineContainer.
 Consider adding [HttpClientEngine] implementation in dependencies.
 ```

-To fix this, specify the engine explicitly by replacing `HttpClient()` with `HttpClient(Ios)` or other supported engines (see [the documentation](https://ktor.io/docs/http-client-engines.html#native) for more details).
+To fix this, specify the engine explicitly by replacing `HttpClient()` with `HttpClient(Ios)` or other supported engines (see the [Ktor documentation](https://ktor.io/docs/http-client-engines.html#native) for more details).

 Other libraries might also have compatibility issues.
-If you encounter any, please report to the library authors.
+If you encounter any, report to the library authors.

 Known issues:
 * SQLDelight: https://github.com/cashapp/sqldelight/issues/2556

 ## Performance issues

-For the first preview, we are using the simplest scheme for garbage collection: single-threaded stop-the-world mark-and-sweep algorithm, which is triggered after enough functions, loop iterations, and allocations were executed.
+For the first preview, we're using the simplest scheme for garbage collection: single-threaded stop-the-world mark-and-sweep algorithm, which is triggered after enough functions, loop iterations, and allocations were executed.
 This greatly hinders the performance, and one of our top priorities now is addressing these performance issues.

-We don't yet have nice instruments to monitor the performance of the GC, so for now, diagnosing requires looking at GC logs.
+We don't have nice instruments to monitor the GC performance yet.
+So far, diagnosing requires looking at GC logs.
 To enable the logs, add the compilation flag `-Xruntime-logs=gc=info`.
 Or, in a Gradle build script:

 ```kotlin
 // build.gradle.kts